 On Saturday, two shifts of District Rotarians worked at the Rotary Peace Preserve Park project.
 We removed invasive weeds, cleared brush, spread mulch around sage seedlings and watered last year's seedlings.

-Let Shiloh know and she'll send you a book of tickets.
+Shiloh has sent you a book of tickets.
 The stubs have to be back to her by May 10th.
 This is an annual tradition of our District 5400; its the major fundraiser for the District; some of the money comes back to the clubs.
 It is the expectation that every Rotarian will sell ten tickets, either to friends and family members or to themselves!

 It is district raffle time!
 Your chance to win!